dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 Natural companion for decentralized royalties, since you can share the same goals as others, disagree on the path, and simply travel that way and see who wins.

 Extensions - extending the packet model to both lawyers and other services the company consumes.

+## Comparison with external tasks to jira boards
+talk about the ills of poorly defined tasks, tasks where the hours expended have no hard cap as opposed to a fixed payment upon completion.
+QA on the task definition is important.
+Sharing the tasks, particularly where the tasks are open public anyway, is important.
+Benefits in commemorating the task with an NFT.